How to Hold a Great Strategic Planning Offsite Meeting

 Do ensure that you give participants enough time to plan to attend.
 You should begin planning your offsite at least 60 days before the meeting and invite participants 45 to 60 days in advance.
 As the event approaches, ask leaders to prepare reports or gather the information that will add detail to the meeting and assign any necessary pre-reading.

-4. define success
+4. Define success

 What does a successful strategic offsite look like for your organization at this stage of its growth?
 You’ve already determined the objectives of the meeting.
 You should also define what success looks like.
 How will you know you’ve met your objectives?
 What goals or execution strategies will emerge from the offsite to show its success?